Tree-based Dialogue Reinforced Policy Optimization for Red-Teaming Attacks: Related Work

 \section{Related Work}

 \paragraph{Red-Teaming and LLM Safety.} The vulnerability of LLMs to adversarial attacks has been a persistent challenge in AI safety.
-Early research predominantly focused on \textbf{single-turn attacks}, ranging from prompt injection~\citep{liu2023prompt,andriushchenko2025jailbreaking}, role-playing scenarios~\citep{liu2025autodanturbo}, to optimization-based methods~\citep{zou2023universal,zhu2024autodan,guo2025jailbreakr1,guo-etal-2025-mtsa}, which fail to capture the adaptive nature of real-world adversarial engagements.
-Recent works have shifted to \textbf{multi-turn attacks} that strategically steer conversations to gradually jailbreak models \citep{Russinovich2024GreatNW,yang2024chain,ying2025reasoning,guo2025protect,xteaming,liu2025llm}.
+Early research predominantly focused on \textbf{single-turn attacks}, ranging from prompt injection~\citep{liu2023prompt,andriushchenko2025jailbreaking}, role-playing scenarios~\citep{liu2025autodanturbo}, to optimization-based methods~\citep{zou2023universal,zhu2024autodan,guo2025jailbreakr1}, which fail to capture the adaptive nature of real-world adversarial engagements.
+Recent works have shifted to \textbf{multi-turn attacks} that strategically steer conversations to gradually jailbreak models \citep{yang2024chain,ying2025reasoning,guo-etal-2025-protect,xteaming,liu2025llm}.
+On the defense side, recent works have developed mechanisms against multi-turn attacks~\citep{xboundary,hu2025steering}.
+Notably, \citet{hu2025steering} also model multi-turn jailbreaking as sequential decision-making, but focus on defense rather than attack discovery and do not involve RL-based policy learning.
 However, these methods are often constrained by predefined strategies with fixed seeds and rigid interaction patterns.
 Our approach differs by formulating red-teaming as a multi-turn strategic reasoning and exploration problem to adaptively explore jailbreaking strategies without manually curated data or human priors.